List of Tiny Toon Adventures characters: Concord Condor

 Concord Condor (voiced by Rob Paulsen) is a young, purple male condor.
 He attends Acme Looniversity and lives in Acme Acres.
 He is based on Beaky Buzzard.
 Concord is shy and dimwitted, often ending sentences in "nope nope nope nope," or "yup yup yup yup."
 He lives at Acme Zoo, where he spends most of his time relaxing in his nest and watching TV.
 His first name is pronounced the same as the supersonic airliner, the Concorde, in spite of being spelled the same as the town in Massachusetts.

 Barky Marky

-Barky Marky (voiced by Frank Welker) is a young, brown, and tan male dog.
-He is based on Looney Tunes's many dog characters, specifically Marc Antony and Sam Sheepdog.
-Barky Marky is portrayed as a typical canine who loves to play fetch and various other sports and activities.
+Barky Marky (vocal effects provided by Frank Welker) is a brown bulldog.
+He is based on Marc Antony, and is portrayed as a typical canine who loves to play fetch and various other sports and activities.
 Even though Barky starred in his very own short entitled "Go Fetch" with Elmyra Duff, and made many cameo appearances in other episodes, specials, and movies, Barky Marky was still mocked for his lack of appearances on the Saturday Night Live spoof Weekday Afternoon Live.
-When Buster Bunny is reading the news out loud from the viewers complaining about him not being in enough episodes, Babs Bunny, posing as a Tiny Toons casting director, asks "Who's Barky Marky?"
+When Buster Bunny is reading the news out loud from the viewers complaining about him not being in enough episodes, Babs Bunny, posing as a Tiny Toons casting director, asks "Who's Barky Marky?

+B'Shara Bunny

+B'Shara Bunny (voiced by Kari Wahlgren) is the mother of Buster and Babs Bunny in Tiny Toons Looniversity.